MeridianMERIDIAN

 CLI Usage

-# Classify a single value
+# Classify a single value (the bundled model is column-aware — pass --mode column)

-finetype infer -i "bc89:60a9:23b8:c1e9:3924:56de:3eb1:3b90"
+finetype infer -i "bc89:60a9:23b8:c1e9:3924:56de:3eb1:3b90" --mode column

-finetype infer -f data.txt --output json
+finetype infer -f column_values.txt --mode column --output json

 # Profile a CSV file — detect column types